U16 Ages 14 & 15*

 - Please visit our events page once the season starts for specific race information

-- Program fee– the cost of the Ski Racing Competitive program for your athlete – See program fee schedule– Book before Oct.
-31st to take advantage of the Pre-season pricing!
+- Program fee – the cost of the Ski Racing Competitive program for your athlete – See program fee schedule – Book early to take advantage of the Early Bird pricing!

-- Alpine Ontario (AOA) Membership– AOA membership covers each athlete’s insurance and supports the sport in Ontario.
-You will need to register your athlete and pay a membership fee see AOA site.
+- Alpine Ontario Membership – AOA membership covers each athlete’s insurance and supports the sport in Ontario.
+You will need to register with AOA, if not already, and set up your racers and pay membership – see AOA site.
 NOTE we are Southern Ontario Division – SOD.

 - Mandatory hard ear cover helmet with FIS RH 2013 label and NO equipment mounts (i.e., GoPro, etc.)